 How to Detect Slow Renders in React?

 Improving React app performance often comes down to finding bottlenecks and fixing them.
 One well-placed memoization can make a slow app fast again.
-But how do we detect the bottlenecks?
+But how do we detect these bottlenecks?

 Profile the problem